21 Sales Memes Everyone Doing B2B Sales in 2023 Will Get

 Founders who “don’t need a proper sales CRM” trying to work out which leads to contact again six weeks later...— Louis Nicholls (@louisnicholls_) February 8, 2021

-Be inspired to keep selling through all this
+Be inspired to keep selling

 As a salesperson, you can relate to the sales memes above.
 You may even need some more LOLs to carry you through the week, featuring CRM humor or cold calling memes.
 Because laughing about it is definitely better than crying!